 One might say that, technically, Alice made all those financial decisions herself.
 However, if Alice is acting on the advice of trusted relatives (Vince and Nancy) to incur this debt, those trusted relatives are responsible.
 What Vince and Nancy did is referred to as “elder financial abuse.”

-Alice was burning about $20,000 a year, which is not unreasonable; her Social Security was only $12,000 per year.
-She quickly realized the money was becoming depleted, and she began resenting Nancy for being reckless with the money, spending so much of it on unnecessary home improvements that she never wanted.
+In the next months, Alice began to realize that her money was becoming depleted, and she began resenting Nancy for being reckless with her money, spending so much of it on unnecessary home improvements that she never wanted.
 Although some improvements were structurally important, most were cosmetic and unnecessary.
-Whenever she looked at the whirlpool bathtub, she never wanted or used it.
-She became angry at Nancy for nudging her into reckless spending.
+Whenever Alice looked at the never used whirlpool bathtub, she became angry at Nancy for nudging her into reckless spending.
 Everything changed.
 When Alice realized she was financially screwed, she began to flip out.

-You might be asking why I did not stop your Grandmother, Nancy, from encouraging Aunt Alice to get a reverse mortgage.
+You might be asking why I did not stop your grandmother, Nancy, from encouraging Aunt Alice to get a reverse mortgage.
 Nancy did it in secret.
 I did not know about it.
-And why did I not stop Aunt Alice from giving $20,000 to each of Nancy’s kids.
-Nancy did it in secret.
+Also, why did I not stop Aunt Alice from giving $20,000 to each of Nancy’s kids.
+Again, Nancy did it in secret.
 I did not know about it.

-I learned these things about 5 years later when Alice was in the hospital for an extreme emotional breakdown in 2010.
-She then told me everything and gave me the documentation to support these claims.
+I learned about much of Nancy’s financial abuse years later when Alice was in the hospital for an extreme emotional breakdown in 2010.

-Aunt Alice was one of my favorite relatives because she was from Germany, which made her very special because nearly every other relative was of Italian descent.
+I was heartbroken when Aunt Alice was taken to the hospital for emotional/mental stress.
+She was one of my favorite relatives because she was from Germany, which made her very special since nearly every other relative was of Italian descent.
 I have enjoyed talking to her since I was a little kid.
 She was so smart; she read a lot and had a different perspective on life, which I appreciated.
 When I came out as a gay person, Aunt Alice was one of the few family members who unabashedly supported me.
 And that was important to me.
 I would go up to LA and occasionally see her and take her to lunch.
 I enjoyed treating her because I always thought she gave me so much in sharing her own enlightenment with me.
 I don’t know why, but I always appreciate people who are different from me, with different life experiences; there is so much to learn from them.
-When I was just 6 or 7 years old, I remember how fascinated I was by your German culture, her German knickknacks and cuckoo clocks, and some of her festive clothing in her closets.
+When I was just 6 or 7 years old, I remember how fascinated I was by her German culture, her German knickknacks and cuckoo clock, and some of her festive clothing in her closets.

-In 2010, the year Aunt Alice was taken to a mental hospital, I met her dear friend and neighbor (of 20 years), Jeffrey Schnieder.
+In 2010, when Aunt Alice was taken to a psyche ward of the local hospital, I met her dear friend and neighbor (of 20 years), Jeffrey Schnieder.
 I appreciated him so much, and how well he befriended and looked after my Aunt Alice.
-Jeffrey became quite a special confidant to my Aunt.
-He saw a lot of the mischief that Nancy was causing, but because Nancy was family to Alice, AND Nancy came across as a strong-minded individual, he could not intervene.
+Jeffrey became a special confidant to my Aunt.
+He saw, in real time, the mischief and misdeeds Nancy was causing.
+However, because Nancy was family to Alice, and Nancy came across as a strong-minded individual, he could not intervene.
 Jeffery incorrectly assumed that Alice’s other family members were in the loop and supportive of Nancy’s efforts.
 So he felt he could not, should not, interfere in our family matters.

 I can tell you clearly that if either my brother Frank or I had known any of the shenanigans that Vince and Nancy were pulling on our Aunt Alice, we would have stopped them in their tracks!

 A few days later, I talked to her doctor.
-He told me that Alice’s mental issue was temporary because it was brought about by shock, the shock of being near destitute.
+He told me that Alice’s mental issue was temporary because it was brought about by a traumatic shock, the shock of being near destitute.
 But with rest and medication and surrounded by loving people, she would recover 100%.
+And she did.

-While in the hospital, Aunt Alice reported Nancy and Vince’s elder financial abuse, and the county took action to investigate.
-More about that later.
-However, in the process of Alice detailing her interactions with Nancy, it became clear to hospital staff that Nancy should have no further contact with Alice.
+While in the hospital, Aunt Alice reported Nancy and Vince’s elder financial abuse to a social worker at Los Angeles County.
+In fact, I was called by Dinisha Akadi from the LA Office of Adult Protective Service.
+(Ask me for more details.)
+However, in the process of Alice detailing her interactions with Nancy, it became clear to the social worker that Nancy should have no further contact with Alice.
 I didn’t make that decision, but it was obviously a wise and necessary one for her recovery.

 Here is Jeffrey Schnieder’s account of the interactions between Nancy and Aunt Alices:

-“At this point, Jack came up for one of his lunch dates with Alice and was shocked to find Alice in the hospital, Nancy had left him and every other member of the family completely out of the loop regarding everything Alice.
-It was also during this visit that Jack learned about the reverse mortgage of 2005 for the first time.
+It was a day or two after when Jack came up for one of his lunch dates with Alice and was shocked to find Alice in the hospital, Nancy had left him and every other member of the family completely out of the loop regarding everything Alice.
+During this visit, Jack learned about the reverse mortgage of 2005 for the first time.

 What makes this an intentional scheme is that they have done it several times … that I know of.
 AND, since they do things like this in secret, I likely don’t know the half of it.
 Make sense?
 Plus, in Aunt Alice’s case, I do know this was all planned out 20 years in advance.
 Here’s how it went down.

-Point number 2: she assisted and advised our Aunt Alice to include her (Nancy) in her will to inherit the lion’s share of Alice’s estate.
+Point number 2: Nancy advised our Aunt Alice to include her (Nancy) in her will to inherit the lion’s share of Alice’s estate.

-Point number 3, she advised Alice to name her (Nancy) as Executor of that will.
-The Executor can pull a lot of crap, and Nancy made sure she was going to be the “crap-puller.”
+Point number 3: Nancy advised Alice to name her (Nancy) as the will’s executor.
+The executor can pull a lot of crap, and Nancy made sure she was going to be the “crap-puller.”

-Point number 4, Nancy advised Alice to have her (Nancy) named as the court-appointed conservator in case Alice was unable to make sound decisions.
+Point number 4: Nancy advised Alice to have her (Nancy) as the court-appointed conservator in case Alice was unable to make sound decisions.
 That means Nancy would make all Alice’s decisions from then on.
+However, Alice insisted that her cousin, Monika, was listed a co-authority.
+A wise move on Alice’s part.

 In other words, Nancy was locked into Alice’s estate and life to the max.
 Nancy’s fortune was guaranteed.
 I remember my brother Vince smiling and telling my brother Frank, “You wait and see what happens when Aunt Alice dies.
 Nancy has this all planned.”